Quansight-Labs/free-threaded-compatibility/docs/porting.md

     ```

 === "Cython"
+    Cython code can be thread-unsafe and just like C and C++ code can exhibit
+    undefined behavior due to data races.

+    Code operating on Python objects should not exhibit any low-level data corruption
+    or C undefined behavior due to Python-level semantics.
+If you find such a
+    case, it may be a Cython or CPython bug and should be reported as such.

+    That said, as opposed to data races, a race conditions that produces random
+    results from a multithreaded algorithm is not undefined behavior and is
+    allowed in Python and therefore Cython as well.
+You will still need to add
+    locking or synchronization where appropriate to ensure reproducible results
+    when running a multithreaded algorithm on shared mutable data.

-    Starting with Cython 3.1.0 (only available via the nightly wheels or the `master`
+    Starting with Cython 3.1.0 (available via the nightly wheels, a PyPI
-    branch as of right now), extension modules written in Cython can do so using the
+    pre-release or the `master` branch as of right now), extension modules
+    written in Cython can do so using the
     [`freethreading_compatible`](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives)
     compiler directive.